 These regulations are not compliant with State laws regulating the permitting, construction, and development review of ADUs and should be comprehensively updated to permit both attached and detached ADUs/JADUs in all zoning district permitting residential uses without discretionary review.
 The County has already acknowledged that its existing ADU regulations are out of compliance with State law and has prepared interim ADU guidelines based on community input received since its last update to ADU regulations in mid-2017.
-The latest version of these interim guidelines was released in June 2022 and is available on the County's website.
+The latest version of these interim guidelines was released in May 2023 and is available on the County's website.

-Program 1.J - ADU Ordinance compliance directs the County to adopt its interim guidelines as amendments to the Zoning Ordinance and commit to regulating ADUs/JADUs in a manner compliant with State law.
+Under Program 1.K (ADU Ordinance Compliance), the County shall adopt its interim guidelines as amendments to the Zoning Ordinance and commit to regulating ADUs/JADUs in a manner compliant with State law.
+This includes explicit standards stating that for new construction attached or detached ADUs, only one parking space is required per unit or bedroom, whichever is less, as is current standard practice by the County.
 Additionally, all Specific Plans should be revised to ensure compliance with State ADU law, referring back to the Zoning Ordinance where appropriate.